HuaYang1156515/693project/README.md

 - **/services:** Modules for various services, including user, workshop, and payment services.
 - **/controllers:** Contains controllers for different functionalities like authentication and managing different user roles.
 - **/tests:** Unit tests for different components of the application.
-- **/common:** Common functionalities shared across the application, such as hashing functions.
+- **/common:** Common functionalities shared across the application.
 - **requirements.txt:** Lists the required Python packages.
 - **README.md:** This file, providing an overview of the project.

 - community_event_planner/
-  - common/
-      - hashing.py
-      - validation.py

   - config/
       - _init_.py
       - connect.py